 ARTSLINK INTERNATIONAL FELLOWSHIPS: GUIDELINES and APPLICATION

 The ArtsLink International Fellowship program prioritizes applicants whose social practices seek to actively engage communities on issues related to the current climate emergency and human rights.
 We will actively encourage artists and arts leaders whose work is making a vital contribution to furthering people’s awareness, understanding, and active participation in environmental and/or social justice issues.
-Additionally, we will prioritize artists recently displaced from or still working in Afghanistan and Ukraine.
+Additionally, we will prioritize artists recently displaced from their home countries.

 Please read these guidelines carefully.